 We offer dog training tailored to the specific needs of both dog and owner.
 By helping owners understand their dog’s behavior, we aid in creating and strengthening their bond.
 We believe that every dog should have a caring, loving, and healthy home.
-Our training serves to assist every dog owner to participate in and enjoy all of the positive benefits from having a happy, well-balanced dog.
+Our training serves to assist every dog owner to participate in and enjoy all of the positive benefits from having a happy, well-rounded dog.

-While fostering dogs for a local rescue, I was shocked to learn how many dogs were returned.
+While fostering dogs for a local rescue, Mandy was shocked to learn how many dogs were returned.
 Most are due to behavior issues that are easily trainable such as urinating inside, jumping on people or whining.
 Approximately 1.3 million dogs are surrendered to shelters by their owners yearly.
 Unable to care for these animals, shelters euthanize those deemed not adoptable.

-I am always amazed by how much we can learn from dogs.
+It’s so amazing how much we can learn from dogs.
 Displaying forgiveness, unconditional love, compassion, and patience can create a happier world.
 We need look no further than our own canine companions for shining examples.
 However, just like children, dogs are a product of their parents both birth and adopted.
 It is up to us to lead and teach them the skills necessary for a healthy, happy life.